Thank you to Bob’s Red Mill for sponsoring this post!

 Prepare Lemon Glaze

-- Add equal parts lemon juice and granulated sugar to a saucepan.
+- Add the lemon juice and sugar the the saucepan.
 Give everything a stir until the sugar dissolves.

 - Heat the saucepan over medium-high heat until the liquid bubbles.
 Reduce the heat to medium-low and let the glaze simmer for another 2 to 3 minutes.
 Don’t let the glaze simmer for much longer as it can burn.
 Remove the saucepan from heat and let the glaze cool.